Symphytum officinale - Common Comfrey

 Common Comfrey, northern France

-Comfreys (of which there are several growing in the UK and Ireland) are a confusing group of plants because they readily hybridise with each other producing flowers varying from white, through pale pink and mauve to dark purple.
-The very dark purple ones are commonly referred to as Russian Comfrey - Symphytum x uplandicum.
+Comfreys (of which there are several growing in the UK, Ireland and mainland Europe) are a confusing group of plants because they readily hybridise with each other, producing flowers varying from white, through pale pink and mauve to dark purple.
+The very dark purple ones found in Britain are commonly referred to as Russian Comfrey -Symphytum x uplandicum.

-These perennial plants love riverbanks and damp hedgerows.
-The flowers appear in May and June, often making lovely displays with Bluebells and other early spring flowers.
+The flowers of Comfrey appear in April, May and June, often making lovely displays with Bluebells and other early spring flowers.

-At one time, comfrey leaves were used as dressings for cuts, bruises and broken bones, although in the latter case it was the roots of the plant that were combined with other substances and used as a kind of latter-day plaster of Paris.
+At one time, Comfrey leaves were used as dressings for cuts, bruises and broken bones, although in the latter case it was the roots of the plant that were combined with other substances and used as a kind of 'Plaster of Paris'.

 A white-flowered comfrey plant